slatedocs/slate/source/index.md

 > Make sure to replace `<API_KEY>` with your API key.

-You authenticate with the Contently API by specifying your publication's API key in the request header.
+You authenticate with the Stories API by specifying your publication's API key in the request header.
 The API key should be kept secret.

 To change or reset your API key reach out to your account manager.